mgatland/mcmanager/README.md

 In _minecraft-server_, copy the file minecraft.service from this repository

 Edit minecraft.service: On the line that has `-Xmx15000M -Xms15000M`, replace both instances of 15000 with the amount of RAM you want to allocate to Minecraft.
-This should be about 300 Megabytes less than the total RAM on your server.
+This should be about 300 Megabytes less than the total RAM on your server. *You will have to update this whenever you change your server plan.*

 In the minecraft-server folder, create another folder named 'game'

 Inside this folder is your actual Minecraft server.
 If you already have a Minecraft server folder, copy its contents into here.
-Make sure the server file is named server.jar
+The server file should be named server.jar.
+If it isn't, rename it to server.jar.

 If this is a brand new server, download server.jar from the official minecraft website and place it in this folder.
 You also have to create a text file called eula.txt and make its contents `eula=true` to signify that you agree to the Minecraft licence agreement.
 All other files will be generated when you first run the server.